mvasilchuk/yasem/README.md

     cd bin
     ./yasem

-There is no GUI for application configuring, so if you need to change some settings, go to ~/.config/yasem.
+There is no GUI for application configuring, so, if you need to change settings, go to ~/.config/yasem.

 #### Requirements